mleyen/MTurtle/README.md

 They have been slightly altered to #include libraries from the default include path rather than the current directory.
 Nothing else has been changed.

-The example programs (hello.c, lantern.c, spirale.c, draw.c and olympics.c) and .turt scripts (hello.turt
+The example programs (hello.c, lantern.c, spirale.c, draw.c and olympics.c) and .turt scripts (hello.turt,
-and spirale.turt) are hereby released under the public domain.
+spirale.turt and fractal.turt) are hereby released under the public domain.

 The MiscFixed font is available under the public domain.